JuanRCifuentes/DS-ML-LV.1/5. Scrum/README.md

    3. **Development Team:** Developers carry out all work required to build increments of value every sprint.

 ## Goals
+These are high prioritize tasks for team to do!!!
 - **backlog:**
 Tasks you can choose to do them
 - **Workflow:**